Maxim Tissot: Montreal Impact

-Born in Gatineau, Quebec and a product of the Montreal Impact Academy in the Canadian Soccer League, Tissot signed a professional contract with the Montreal Impact of Major League Soccer on February 26, 2013.
+Tissot signed a professional contract with the Montreal Impact of Major League Soccer on February 26, 2013.
 Tissot then made his debut for the club on April 14, 2013, one day after his 21st birthday, against the Columbus Crew in which he came on in the 88th minute for Marco Di Vaio as the Impact drew the match 1–1.
-He then scored his first ever professional goal of his career on September 23, 2013 against the Chicago Fire in which he found the net in the 87th minute to tie up the score in a 2–2 match.
-Tissot was waived by the Impact on June 28, 2016 to sign David Choinière to an MLS contract.
+He then scored his first ever professional goal of his career on September 23, 2013, against the Chicago Fire in which he found the net in the 87th minute to tie up the score in a 2–2 match.
+He also made his debut on the continental level where he participated in the 2013–14 CONCACAF Champions League.

+In 2014, he helped the Impact defeat Toronto FC to win the 2014 Canadian Championship which secured a berth in the 2014–15 CONCACAF Champions League.
+Tissot would assist Montreal in reaching the 2015 CONCACAF Champions League final where they were defeated by Club América.
+Throughout the tournament, he appeared in 7 matches.

+Tissot would make an appearance in the USL Championship in 2016 with Montreal's reserve team.
+He would be waived by the Impact on June 28, 2016, to sign David Choinière to an MLS contract.
+Throughout his tenure with the senior Montreal team, he appeared in 44 league matches and recorded 5 goals.

 Ottawa Fury

 On July 14, 2016, Tissot signed with Ottawa Fury FC of the North American Soccer League.
 In December 2016, the Fury announced that Tissot would not return to the team as the club moved to USL in 2017.